Disagreement-based Active Learning in Online Settings

 \section{Abstract}

-We study online active learning for classifying streaming instances within the framework of statistical learning theory..
-At each time, the decision maker decides whether to query for the label of the current instance and, in the event of no query, self labels the instance.
-The objective is to minimize the number of queries while constraining the number of classification errors over a horizon of length $T$.
-We consider a general concept space with a finite VC dimension $d$ and adopt the agnostic setting.
-We propose a disagreement-based online learning algorithm and establish its $O(d\log^2 T)$ label complexity and $\Theta(1)$ (i.e., bounded) classification errors in excess to the best classifier in the concept space under the Massart bounded noise condition.
+We study online active learning for classifying streaming instances within the framework of statistical learning theory.
+At each time, the learner either queries the label of the current instance or predicts the label based on past seen examples.
+The objective is to minimize the number of queries while constraining the number of prediction errors over a horizon of length $T$.
+We develop a disagreement-based online learning algorithm for a general hypothesis space and under the Tsybakov noise.
+We show that the proposed algorithm has a label complexity of $O(dT^{\frac{2-2\alpha}{2-\alpha}}\log^2 T)$ under a constraint of bounded regret in terms of classification errors, where $d$ is the VC dimension of the hypothesis space and $\alpha$ is the Tsybakov noise parameter.
+We further establish a matching (up to a poly-logarithmic factor) lower bound, demonstrating the order optimality of the proposed algorithm.
+We address the tradeoff between label complexity and regret and show that the algorithm can be modified to operate at a different point on the tradeoff curve.